 How?
-The process towards International Guidelines on Securing Sustainable Small-Scale Fisheries [SSF Guidelines]
+The process towards Voluntary Guidelines on Securing Sustainable Small-Scale Fisheries [SSF Guidelines]

 Engaging closely with stakeholders early on and involving them in the process of developing the Guidelines is prerequisite for arriving at a final product that is accepted, respected and applied.
 The Guidelines will only become useful and have an impact if they are implemented.
 By working closely with stakeholders from the outset, the development of the Guidelines and their implementation will overlap.
 It is important that the preparation of the Guidelines is not seen as a separate event but as an integral part of other initiatives.
 The discussions taking place during the preparation of the Guidelines will influence national and regional policies, strategies, plans and actions and strong stakeholder buy-in will ensure that the instrument becomes an integral part of ongoing governance and development processes.

 A consultative process with regard to good practices in the governance of small-scale fisheries has been ongoing during the last few years.
 This has given a better understanding of the needs of the sector and of those dependent on aquatic resources for their livelihoods.
 In addition to recommending that an international small-scale fisheries instrument would be needed, the process has also given good indications of its key elements.